Rapid Differential Diagnosis: Clinical Strategies for Canine Distemper, Parvovirus, and Coronavirus

 Tashikin Canine Coronavirus Antigen Test Strip (CCV Ag)

 Rapidly detects CCV antigen in canine fecal samples.
-Helps identify CCV infection or mixed infections.
+Helps identify CCV infection or co-infection.

 Learn More

-Tashikin Canine Parvo/Coronavirus Antigen Combo Test Strip (CCV CPV Ag)
+Tashikin Canine Parvo/Coronavirus Antigen Dual Test Strip (CCV CPV Ag)

-Screens for both CPV and CCV antigens in a single test, especially suitable for cases with mainly digestive symptoms, quickly differentiating between these two common enteric viruses.
+Simultaneously screens for CPV and CCV antigens in a single test, particularly suitable for cases with predominantly digestive symptoms, quickly differentiating between these two common enteric viruses.

 Learn More

-We also offer other combination testing solutions, such as [mention other relevant combinations, e.g., Canine Distemper/Adenovirus Type II Antigen Combo (CDV CAV-2 Ag)], to meet different clinical diagnostic needs.
+We also offer other combination testing solutions, such as [mention other relevant combinations, e.g., Canine Distemper/Adenovirus Type II Antigen Dual Test (CDV CAV-2 Ag)], to meet different clinical diagnostic needs.

 Common Advantages of Tashikin Tests

-• Fast:Most tests provide clear results within 5-10 minutes, greatly reducing diagnosis time.
+• Fast:Most tests provide clear results within 5-10 minutes, significantly reducing diagnosis time.

 • Simple:Standardized operating procedures, no special instruments or equipment required, easy to operate in the clinic.